Everything we know about Texas mass shooting that left five dead

 How a complaint over gun noise turned into a mass murder: What we know about Texas shooting

-Five people, including an eight-year-old child, were killed in the Friday night violence in San Jacinto County.
+Five people, including a nine-year-old boy, were killed in the Friday night violence in San Jacinto County.
+After a four-day manhunt, their neighbour was captured on suspicion of their murders.
 Andrea Blanco and Rachel Sharp report

 A family asked their neighbour to stop firing his gun so that their baby could sleep.

-Minutes later, five people – including an eight-year-old boy – were dead.
+Minutes later, five people – including a nine-year-old boy – were dead.

-Now, more than two days on from the horror mass shooting, their alleged killer is still on the run from law enforcement.
+Four days on from the horror mass shooting, their alleged killer was finally taken into custody at a home close to the nearby city of Cut and Shoot.

+Francisco Oropesa was discovered on Tuesday (2 May) hiding under a pile of laundry in a closet of a house linked to one of his family members.
+He is now facing five murder charges.

-The massacre unfolded on Friday night in Cleveland, Texas, when the family asked Francisco Oropesa to stop shooting rounds in his yard because they had children trying to sleep.
+The massacre unfolded on Friday night (28 April) in Cleveland, Texas, when the family asked their neighbour Mr Oropesa to stop shooting rounds in his yard because they had children trying to sleep.

-Mr Oropesa then allegedly entered his neighbour’s home with an AR-15 style rifle and opened fire on the victims.
+Mr Oropesa then allegedly entered his neighbour’s home with an AR-15 style rifle and opened fire on anyone in his path.

 Here’s everything we know about the shooting: